LilaKelland/LilaKelland/README.md

 - Next steps after that is to use alerts to update phone with usage stats.

 ### Website [codeinterupted.com](http://www.codeinterupted.com)
-- Thought I should learn some frontend code and Angular/ Typescript looked intriguing
+- Thought I should learn some frontend code and Angular/ Typescript looked intriguing.
+- It's currently masquerading as a website from the '90s.